 “Feels like an instant classic in the making, a lovely moral tale with a feelgood end.”
 Read It Daddy

 “Throughout, the illustrations’ boldly coloured, limited palette and loose style add exuberance and fun to the telling of the story about identity and belonging.
 It does indeed seem that it’s love that makes a family.”
 Kirkus Reviews

 I’m looking forward to visiting some bookshops this summer to do some storytelling and Pink Lion-ish craft activities – first up is Queen’s Park Bookshop on Sunday July 2nd, 11-12.30.
-After that I’ll be at Sheen Bookshop on Friday 28th July, 10.30-12.30, then Waterstones Clapham Junction on Saturday 5th August, 3pm, Heffers in Cambridge on Saturday 19th August, 2-4, the Apple Store in Regent’s Street on Saturday 26th August at 2pm, and finally Tales on Moon Lane in the afternoon on Monday 23rd October.
+After that I’ll be at Sheen Bookshop on Friday 28th July, 10.30-12.30, then Waterstones Clapham Junction on Saturday 5th August, 3pm, Southfields Library on Weds 9th August, 10.30am, Heffers in Cambridge on Saturday 19th August, 2-4, The Apple Store in Regent’s Street on Saturday 26th August at 2pm, Forum Books in Corbridge, Northumberland on Thurs 7th Sept at 2pm, Nomad Books in Fulham on Thursday 28th Sept at 4pm, and finally Tales on Moon Lane, Herne Hill, in the afternoon on Monday 23rd October.
 Do come along!